hyperspy/hyperspy/docs/users/eelslab_tutorials.rst

     ll.find_low_loss_origin(sync_SI = cl)

-Once aligned you can check that the scree plot gets closer to the one in :ref:`example1-label`
+Once aligned you can perform again the PCA and check that the scree plot gets closer to the one in :ref:`example1-label`

-Example 4: Removing spikes
+Tutorial 4: Removing spikes
 --------------------------
-For this example we will use the file `CL4_eelslab.nc` that contains a simulated EELS SI.
+For this example we will use the file `CL4_eelslab.nc` and  `LL3_eelslab.nc` that contain a simulated EELS SIs.

-The SI is identical to `CL1_eelslab.nc`, but it suffers from X-rays spikes.
+The SI is identical to `CL1_eelslab.nc`, but it suffers from X-rays spikes and the same energy instabilities found in  :ref:`tutorial3-label`.

 If we perform the PCA analysis as in :ref:`example1-label` we can observe in the scree plot that the number of principal components has increased.